 If you have invested in cryptocurrencies, then it is beneficial to store them in your wallet.
 Do you know how many wallets are out there and which one is the best for you?

 It is necessary to have wallets to protect your investments, but choosing the right wallet can be confusing.
 As a result, your crypto is not stored safely.
 Cryptocurrency wallets can be hacked, and your cryptos are as safe as your wallet.
 Different types of wallets differ in purpose.
-In this article, we will look at which wallet is right for you at different times.
+In this article, we will talk about the different types of crypto wallets.
+Further, we will look at which wallet is right for you at different times.
 Also, we will shed light on the advantages and disadvantages that will help you make the right choice.

 Types of wallets

 A wallet is a combination of a public address and a private key.
 The wallets can be categorized based on the method and location of storage in the following segments:

 Hot and Cold Wallets

 Internet connectivity defines a wallet in terms of hot or cold.
 Hot wallets are connected to the Internet and thus are less secure and pose more risks but are user-friendly.
 Cold wallets, on the other hand, are stored offline and don’t require internet connectivity.
 Thus, improving security and less risk.
 When compared to a safe or a vault, more substantial sums of money can be stored than that in a carry-around wallet.
 Hot wallets are more likely to be used for daily transactions, and cold wallets for more long-term holdings.
 Hot wallets are easy to set up, and the funds are quickly accessible.
 Traders conveniently use them.
 Cold wallets are hack resistant, and thus the cold storage is suitable for HODLers.
 As a protection method, only a small percent is stored in hot wallets while being able to trade directly from their cold storage devices.